damianhakert/damianhakert.github.io/source/handbook/marketing/index.html.md

 - Meet board approved company goals and metrics.
 - Support the GitLab community with education and feedback outlets.
-- Enable anyone to contribute to our open-source product.
+- Enable anyone to contribute to our open source product.
 - Message the GitLab product in an authentic and helpful way.
 - Help each other to achieve our individual and company OKRs.